Clean Kitchen Checklist

 Sometimes, with our busy lives, we tend to overlook cleaning the outside of our cabinets.
 Unfortunately, this area can get pretty messy with fingerprints, dust, grease, and other specks of dirt.

-If your cabinets are dusty, use a Swiffer duster or a multi-purpose cleaner with a microfiber cloth.
+3. If your cabinets are dusty, use a Swiffer duster or a multi-purpose cleaner with a microfiber cloth.

 Step #6.
-Take out the Trash
+Clean The Trash Can

 An easy step that will only take seconds and one that is hopefully on your daily routine.
+Not keeping the trash emptied will not only cause odor but can also invite bugs and pests.

-After throwing the trash out, clean the garbage can and dry.
-Next, sprinkle baking soda inside it to remove any smells.
-Also, use a multi-purpose cleaner to clean the outside of your kitchen trash can.
+4. Also, use a multi-purpose cleaner to clean the outside of your kitchen trash can.

 Step #7.
 Clean the Fridge